Congress-Dev/congress-dev/README.md

 ### Loading the database
 From the backend folder, you will need to tell it to parse some files before you can view them. importers.releases will load 1 release point from the US Code website. ~10MB compressed and put it into the database ~500MB in the db.
-A semi up to date postgres dump is available for [download](https://files.congress.dev/congress_beta.backup)

 ```bash
 docker exec -it docker_parser_api bash